Tommy Pham Preview, Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.9 K/9, which ranks 13th in MLB.
+- The 8.9 strikeouts per nine innings put together by the Padres pitching staff ranks 13th in the league.

-- The Padres have the sixth-ranked team ERA across all league pitching staffs (3.86).
+- The Padres have a 3.85 team ERA that ranks sixth across all league pitching staffs.

-- The Padres allow the ninth-fewest home runs in baseball (135 total, 1.1 per game).
+- Padres pitchers combine to surrender 137 total home runs at a rate of 1.1 per game (to rank 11th in the league).

-- In his most recent time out on Sunday against the Arizona Diamondbacks, the left-hander tossed 3 1/3 innings, allowing three earned runs while surrendering seven hits.
+- The right-hander's last time out came on Sunday against the Arizona Diamondbacks, when he threw five innings, surrendering two earned runs while allowing six hits.

+- The 33-year-old has a 4.16 ERA and 8.7 strikeouts per nine innings across 18 games this season, while giving up a batting average of .266 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.